In this guide

-Disguised employment is where the working practices and wording of a contract are similar to that of an employee, but where the contractor enjoys the tax benefits of working through an intermediary, such as a limited company, also known as a personal service company (PSC).
-When a contractor is seen to be in disguised employment, they are deemed to be ‘inside’ or ‘caught by’ IR35.
+Disguised employment is where the working practices and wording of a contract are similar to that of an employee, but where the worker enjoys the tax benefits of working through an intermediary, such as a limited company, also known as a personal service company (PSC).
+When a worker is seen to be in disguised employment, they are deemed to be ‘inside’ or ‘caught by’ IR35.

-The 2000 IR35 rules state that if your contract is inside IR35, then 95% of the fees you earn (less certain allowable expenses of employment, which include pension premiums) must be paid as salary to the contractor who has carried out the work.
+The 2000 IR35 rules state that if your contract is inside IR35, then 95% of the fees you earn (less certain allowable expenses of employment, which include pension premiums) must be paid as salary to the worker.

-For contractors working in the Public Sector, and as of April 2021, for those working for larger end-users (referred to here as end-client) in the Private Sector, the new ‘Off-Payroll Working’ rules now apply.
+For independent professionals in the Public Sector, and as of April 2021, for those working for larger end-users (referred to here as end-clients) in the Private Sector, the new ‘Off-Payroll Working’ rules apply.

 What are the ‘Off Payroll Working’ rules?

-If the contractor is found to be inside IR35, they must either:
+If the worker is found to be inside IR35, they must either:

 - Go on to the payroll of their end-client

 - Work via a payroll umbrella company such as Competex Pro (recommended)

-There is new legislation written for the Private Sector (sitting in draft form in the Finance Bill 2019/2020 and currently under review by the Treasury), on track to be introduced in April 2020.
-Therefore, contractors working in the Private Sector need to be sure whether their contracts are likely to be caught by IR35, and if they are, must weigh up their options.
+There is new Off Payroll Working legislation written for the Private Sector which is on track to be introduced in April 2021.
+By this date, independent professionals working in the Private Sector need to be sure whether their contracts are likely to be caught by IR35, and if they are, must weigh up their options.

-If you do not wish to go on the payroll of your end-client, you can either switch to working via a payroll umbrella company such as Competex Pro (recommended) or continue to work through your PSC (which is becoming more costly and difficult as explained further below).
+If you are not required to go on the payroll of your end-client, you can either switch to working via a payroll umbrella company such as Competex Pro (recommended) or you can continue to work through your PSC (which will become more costly and difficult after April 2021).

 Who do the new rules apply to?

 The small business exemption

-Small end-client businesses in the Private Sector are exempt from applying the Off Payroll Working rules when they come into force.
+Small end-client businesses in the Private Sector will be exempt from applying the Off Payroll Working rules when they come into force.
 A business is classed as ‘small’ if they meet two or more of the following:

 - The turnover is under £10.2 million